DataDog/chef-datadog/README.md

 end
 ```

-To get the available versions of the integrations, refer to their `CHANGELOG.md` file in the [integrations-core repository][16].
+To get the available versions of the integrations, refer to the integration-specific `CHANGELOG.md` in the [integrations-core repository][16].

 **Note**: For Chef Windows users, the `chef-client` must have read access to the `datadog.yaml` file when the `datadog-agent` binary available on the node is used by this resource.